BlackHawk0/Hack-The-Code/README.md

 + [Contributors Info](#contributors-info)

 ## Description
-<p>This is a single-page website application for a beauty parlour that allows users to view all the services offered, book a service appointment, leave a review and chat directly with the parlour through the Whatsapp chat feature.</p>
+<p>This is a single-page website application for a learning management system that allows users to register and login either as a Technical Mentor or Student, view all the students, assessments, reviews of answers and send invitations to students.</p>

 [Live Demo Link](https://hack-the-code-wm1u.vercel.app/)